sfiala2/498_NO2_Pred/manuscript.md

 ![Figure 2.3 Correlation plot](images/corr_plot.png)

 The relationship between NO<sub>2</sub> and each of the five land-use variables changes as the radius changes.
 As seen in Figure 2.3, the overall correlation is moderately strong.
 However, the correlation between NO<sub>2</sub> and individual columns for each variable category with differing radii generally increases as the radius increases.
-The impervious surface correlation is highest at a radius of 7,000 meters (rho = 0.794) and the four remaining land-use variables have their highest correlation at 10,000 meters: population (r = 0.721),  major road length (&rho = 0.770), residential road length (rho = 0.754), and total road length (rho = 0.771).
+The impervious surface correlation is highest at a radius of 7,000 meters (&rho; = 0.794) and the four remaining land-use variables have their highest correlation at 10,000 meters: population (r = 0.721),  major road length (&rho; = 0.770), residential road length (&rho; = 0.754), and total road length (&rho; = 0.771).

 ## 2.3 Model
 ### 2.3.1 Multiple Linear Regression